AlternativeFFFF/Alt-F4/submissions/Complexity Corner 3 - Efficiency Modules/Complexity Corner 3 - Efficiency Modules.md

 * Solar fields can be downright massive, and fairly expensive to set up.
 If your factory is full of efficiency modules, it can wind up using less than half the power, which means a solar field that's less than half the size!

-[image comparison of solar field required to power a mining outpost | caption: The aforementioned mining outpost with efficiency modules benefitting from a smaller solar field.]
+[Image comparison: large solar field on the left, small on the right | caption: The aforementioned mining outpost with efficiency modules, benefitting from a smaller solar field.]

 Because efficiency modules don't have a direct drawback, they are a great thing to just toss in wherever you have free slots.
 Nothing but benefits await, the only cost is a few red and green circuits.
 As with any module, or even solar panels and accumulators, a true full analysis of the costs and benefits should include the material and energy costs to create it in the first place.
 While that's well beyond the scope of this series, a few reddit users such as *Antun789* have [taken a pass at it](https://www.reddit.com/r/factorio/comments/gp454w/build_cost_and_power_efficiency_math_of_8_and_12/).
 Feel free to take a look at their work, and perhaps add your own pages.
 I know I plan to add a few!